DFaber11/Demo-Repo/file.md

 # make sure to add your username and email if asked
 git config --global user.email "you@example.com"
 git config --global user.name "Your Name"
+~/.gitconfig

+# make sure that the default branch for any repo is main instead of master
+git config --global unit.defaultbranch main